laag poreus haar - bij krullen

 "Low porosity hair only exists in babies" – oh, really?

-Well... not quite, then.
+Well... not entirely true.

-But be aware: porosity can change .
+But beware: porosity can change.

 How do you know if you have low porosity hair?